 He Knows Too Much: In Seisen no Keifu, this is certainly Arvis's excuse for killing Sigurd at the end of Chapter 5.

 Heroic Bastard: Guinivere in Fuuin no Tsurugi is a female version of this trope; Soren and Stefan in Path of Radiance and Radiant Dawn are also both heroic and illegitimate.

 Heroic Lineage: Every lord.
 Genealogy of Holy War has this as a game mechanic.

 Heroic Sacrifice: You have to have one of your people make one to advance in Shadow Dragon.

 Hero of Another Story: Fire Emblem 4 is particularly susceptible to this, given the epic nature of the storyline and cast.
-Examples include Eltshan and Leaf (who actually gets to BE the hero of his "other story" in Fire Emblem 5.)
+Examples include Eltshan and Leif (who actually gets to BE the hero of his "other story" in Fire Emblem 5.)

 It is also implied that Joshua rigged the coin toss he makes with Natasha, allowing her to win so he can join their side.
 And also so he won't have to kill her.

 Inconsistent Dub: In the Spanish translations, it's almost impossible to find a class that has has the same name more than twice in a row.
 Particularly bad for The Sacred Stones and Path of Radiance, as they were published on the same day in Europe yet have wildly different translations for several classes.